Arcady Boytler

 Arcady Sergeevich Boytler Rososky (August 31, 1895 – November 24, 1965) was a Russian-born Mexican film producer, director and screenwriter, most renowned for his films during the golden age of Mexican cinema.

-Boytler was born in Moscow, Russia.
+Boytler was born in Moscow, lived on Riga (Elizabetas 12) since 1895 till 1914.
+Had a Latvian citizenship from 1917 till 1934.
 During the 1920s, he started filming silent comedies.
 A collaborator of Sergei Eisenstein, he was called "the Russian Rooster" when he came to Mexico to film La mujer del puerto (1933).
 In 1937 he filmed ¡Así es mi tierra!, which followed the model of Fernando de Fuentes's classic Allá en el Rancho Grande.
 However, the film subverted the Mexican Revolutionary genre by making the general into the villain.

 Boytler died of heart disease in the Mexican Federal District on November 24, 1965, at the age of 70.